pyodide/pyodide-blog/content/posts/canvas-renderer-matplotlib-in-pyodide.md

 It not only provides support for calling JavaScript and web APIs from Python, but also brings the Python scientific stack to the browser as it includes the five most essential data science libraries --
 [NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [scikit-learn](https://scikit-learn.org/), and [Scipy](https://scipy.org/).

 In this post, we present a new backend for Matplotlib enabling the rendering of figures in the browser by leveraging the _\<canvas\>_ element.
-This showcases how JavaScript and Python can interact with each other thanks to Pyodide.
+This showcases how JavaScript and Python can interact with each other, thanks to Pyodide.

 ### **Motivation**